FrankN88/quiz-game/TESTING.md

     3. Get my feedback regarding the score.

-        1. The anonymous user will get the score immediately after the game whilst the logged in user will be able to see more data and details regarding the current score and previous ones.
+        1. The anonymous user will get the score immediately after the game whilst the registered user will be able to see more data and details regarding the current score and previous ones.
            <details><summary>Evidence</summary>
            <img src="assets/images/testing_images/ux_stories/footer_links_responsive.png">
            </details>